auth0/docs/articles/connections/enterprise/oidc.md

 Auth0 provides an OpenID Connect Connection, that enables you to connect to OIDC compliant Identity Providers.

-The Open ID Identity Provider needs to provide an OpenID Configuration document and support the `id_token` response type.
+The Open ID Identity Provider needs to support [OIDC Discovery](ttps://openid.net/specs/openid-connect-discovery-1_0.html) and support the `id_token` response type.

 To create a new OpenID Connect Connection, you'll need to complete the following fields: